What is Growth Hacking?

 Growth hacking or growth marketing is data-driven full-funnel marketing based on rapid experimentation.
 Let's break that down bit by bit.

-In this video, we want to explain the real definition of growth hacking or growth marketing, why it's different to marketing and how it's evolved over time.
+In the video below, we explain the real definition of growth hacking or growth marketing, why it's different to marketing and how it's evolved over time.

 First, the difference between growth hacking and traditional marketing.